xubury/walrus/README.md

 2023-03-14

 -   Using electron runtime is not good, can't run on browser.
 Using a server to deal with node and render to html.

+2023-03-26
+- function pointer from c/c++ will be converted to table index in function table.
+Add `-Wl,--export-table` then call `__indirect_function_table.get` from wasm instance to invoke the function.